 If you haven't already done so, download and install the Android Developer Tools on your local computer or virtual machine.

 Click Create TodoItem table to create a table to store app data.

 Now download your app by pressing the Download button.

 The final stage of this tutorial is to build and run your new app.

-To be able to run the project in the Android emulator, you must define a least one Android Virtual Device (AVD).
-Use the AVD Manager to create and manage these devices.
+To run using the Android emulator, you must define at least one Android Virtual Device (AVD).
+Click the AVD Manager icon to create and manage these devices.

-In the app, type meaningful text, such as Complete the tutorial, and then click Add.
+When the app appears, type meaningful text, such as Complete the tutorial, and then click Add.